The most popular design thinking strategy is BS

 This is what happened when the city of Gainesville, Florida, hired IDEO to revamp the city’s inequality problems.
 The effects of applying design thinking—of which HMW is a hallmark—to systemic bias were disastrous, and the city is still recovering from the resignations of qualified leaders.
 As designer and cultural historian, Maggie Gram says in her article about the process, “You face wicked problems by struggling with them, not by solutioning them.”
 IDEO did not respond to my request for comment.

 More than anything, the prompt enables design-team navel-gazing instead of actual customer empathy.
 As a result, designers propose products that suit their own needs.
 That’s how we got Juul, a nicotine vaping product that contributed to the massive rise in nicotine addiction among young people.
-Its two cofounders, Adam Bowen and James Monsees, met at Stanford d.school where their thesis adviser was David Kelley, founder of IDEO.
+Its two cofounders, Adam Bowen and James Monsees, met at Stanford’s Product Design Masters Program where their thesis adviser was David Kelley, founder of IDEO.
 After graduating, Bowen and Monsees created their own design lab where Juul was born.

-In the video on YouTube of their thesis presentation in 2004, they explain that they came to study at the d.school because they wanted to “design for social change.”
+In the video on YouTube of their thesis presentation in 2004, they explain that they came to study at Stanford because they wanted to “design for social change.”
 They then elaborate that the social change they want to address is smoking: “People who smoke are at odds with themselves.”
 They believe there is “room for improvement in the overall experience” of smoking, therefore their HMW questions are: “Is it even possible to make a safe cigarette?
 What if smoking were safe?
 And even better, what if smoking wasn’t offensive to others?”
-While they didn’t use the exact phrase HMW at the beginning of their sentence, it is practically a HMW, and there’s no doubt that they were taught HMW as a core part of the d.school curriculum.
-(The d.school even offers a HMW template using licking ice cream as an example).
+While they didn’t use the exact phrase HMW at the beginning of their sentence, it is practically a HMW, and there’s no doubt that they were taught HMW as a core part of the curriculum.

 The bigger issue with Bowen and Monsees’s HMW-like question is that it limits the scope of visibility on systemic issues to a narrow spectrum, and in their case, the spectrum was limited to their emotional experience of feeling isolated and shamed for being smokers.
 During the presentation, they show a South Park video in which a teacher yells at a person who is smoking: “Get out of here you filthy smoker,” after which others chime in, “Yeah, dirty lungs,” and “Go ahead and kill yourself stupid tar breath!”

-Note: This article has been updated to correct where Juul founders Adam Bowen and James Monsees met and developed their thesis project.